TheLeopard65/WSL2-setup/README.md

 - **Python Packages**: Installs various Python packages using `pip` for additional functionalities.
 - **GIT Configuration**: Configures if a specific "git" Parameter is passed while executing file e.g `./setupmywsl.sh git`.
     - _NOTE:_ Make Sure to Configure Your Username and Email in the code.)
+- **Configure Systemd**: Configure the Systemd to true in wsl.conf and prompts user to restart the WSL.
 - **Database Updates**: Updates several important databases used for security tools.
 - **Updated Nano Config**: Makes your nano shortcuts and interface more Windows like and easy to view and use.
 - **Updated Bash Config**: Makes the bash terminal more minmal and one-lined.